 Try to see one or all of these volcanoes the next time you are in Costa Rica.

-The 7 Best Volcanoes to See in Costa Rica
+Best Volcanoes to Visit in Costa Rica

 Costa Rica is a country located on the eastern side of the Pacific Rim.
 The Pacific Rim directly overlaps what geologists call the Pacific Ring of Fire, which is a location known for its active plate tectonics.